Responsible hosting in the United Kingdom

 General regulations and permissions

 It’s important to make sure you’re allowed to host guests in your property; your ability to host may be restricted by contracts, laws, and community rules.
 Check with a lawyer or local authority to learn more about regulations, restrictions, and obligations specific to your circumstances.

 You can use the general info in this article as a starting point to learn about hosting regulations and permissions.

 Contractual agreements and permits

 Sometimes leases, contracts, building regulations, and community rules have restrictions on subletting or hosting.
-Review any contracts you’ve signed and contact whoever is responsible for your building and property (for example, your landlord, community council, or building manager) to understand what rules might affect your ability to host.
+Review any contracts you’ve signed and contact whoever is responsible for your building and property (for example, your landlord, community council or building manager) to understand what rules might affect your ability to host.

-If everyone agrees, you might be able to amend agreements that restrict your ability to host
+If everyone agrees, you might be able to amend agreements that restrict your ability to host.

 If your property has a mortgage (or any form of loan), check with the lender to make sure that there aren’t restrictions on subletting or hosting.

-Subsidized housing restrictions
+Subsidised housing restrictions

 If you share your home with others, consider making a formal agreement with your housemates.
 Housemate agreements can include how often you plan to host, guest etiquette, whether you'll share revenue, and more.